jonpetersen/shch/site/content/tours/_index.md

       price: '40'
 blurb2:
     heading: Custom Tours / Corporate Events
-    text: "If you are a group of at least 4 we can tailor the tour to your wishes in terms of timings and where we visit.
+    text: "If you are a group of at least three we can tailor the tour to your wishes in terms of timings and where we visit.
 For example we can take in a local winery or brewery tour, tour historic Petworth or visit a gallery/pottery.
 We can also put together a bike activity for your corporate event."
 ---